superfluid-finance/superfluid-protocol-preview/README.md

 ## Ethereum Contracts

 The ethereum contracts is published under the `ethereum-contracts` folder.

-Currently the core logics are not yet published, but they are coming very soon!
+Currently the core logics are not yet published publicly, but they will be coming very soon!

 ### Integration